unified-doc/unified-doc-dom/spec.md

 - [Glossary](#glossary)

 ## Intro
-This document defines how the `unified-doc-dom` interface is designed and organized to extend unified DOM-based APIs to documents rendered by `unified-doc`.
-Development of `unified-doc-dom` started in June 2020 for [unified-doc][].
+This document defines how the `unified-doc-dom` interface is designed to extend browser/DOM-based APIs to documents rendered by `unified-doc`.
+Development of `unified-doc-dom` started in June 2020 for [**unified-doc**][unified-doc].

 ### Where this specification fits

-`unified-doc-dom`:
+`unified-doc-dom` relates to:
-- enhances documents rendered by `unified-doc` via extension of DOM-based APIs.
-Note that `unified-doc` document APIs do not support DOM-specific features.
+- the DOM in that its APIs are fully compatible with the DOM.
-- relates to the DOM in that its APIs are fully compatible with the DOM.
+- [unified][] and [hast][] in that it works with documents rendered as a result of these ecosystems of tools and utilities.
-- relates to [unified][] and [hast][] in that it works with documents rendered as a result of these ecosystems of tools and utilities.
+- [unified-doc] in that it is extends DOM-based methods to documents rendered by the library.
+Note that API methods in `unified-doc` are not DOM-compatible.

 ### Goals
 `unified-doc-dom` aims to
-- build useful and valuable DOM-specific features for `unified-doc` rendered documents.
+- build useful and valuable features for `unified-doc` rendered documents, usable in the DOM.
 - implement these features in a simple and modular way.
 - be agnostic of underlying content type, (just like `unified-doc`).
 - be interoperable with any `doc` instance or `docElement` rendered by `unified-doc`.

 ## `doc`
 A `doc` refers to an instance of `unified-doc`.
 Please visit the [unified-doc][] project for more details of the `doc` interface.  `unified-doc-dom` methods may integrate with various `doc` methods to exchange data in compatible ways.
-A few important integrations are explored below.
+A few important integrations are elaborated below.

 ### `FileData`
-A `FileData` interface describes the relevant data that a JS `File` would contain, in serializable form.
-A `FileData` object is returned by calling the `doc.file()` method.
+This interface describes the relevant data that a JS `File` contains, in serializable form.
+A `FileData` object can be obtained by calling the `doc.file()` method.
 ```ts
 interface FileData {
   /** file content in string form */